Ranarangam Twitter Review: Here’s What Audiences Feel About Sharwanand Movie!

 A Comparison

-Along with Ranarangam, Evaru has also hit theatres on same day.
+Along with Ranarangam, Evaru has also hit theatres on the same day.
 According to the above tweet, Ranarangam is not as good as Evaru, which has won some good reviews straight away.

 |